What are the Most Popular Areas of Greece?

 Central Greece

 This region has beautiful valleys for fresh summer walks and ski slopes.
 There are also beautiful cities, charming villages, delicious cuisine and of course the authentic Greek hospitality.
 Yet there are three truly indispensable destinations in this region.
 The first is the archaeological site of Delphi, which has been an important and magical place with beautiful scenery since ancient times.
-Equally breathtaking is Meteora; an impressive area of large mountain peaks with on top a series of monasteries, some of which are open to the public and the view will always stay with you!
+Equally breathtaking is Meteora; an impressive area of large mountain peaks with, on top, a series of monasteries, some of which are open to the public, and the view will always stay with you!
 Finally, the beautiful Pelion peninsula is a must-see with its delightful mountain villages.

 The Ionian Islands are located in the Ionian Sea, west of the Greek mainland and for a small part off the Albanian coast.
 They were also called ‘Heptanisa’, which in Greek means ‘seven islands’.
 This was derived from the seven main islands of the archipelago, namely Corfu, Lefkas, Ithaka (also called Ithaki), Kefalonia, Paxi (also called Paxos), Zakynthos and Kythira.